SoaringMoon/WaifuNetwork/Archive/Threads/Meta Tread.md

 # 55
 >>278
-How many of us thought that /robowaifu/ was dead[spoiler] permanently [/spoiler] when 8chan first went down?
+How many of us thought that /robowaifu/ was dead%% permanently %% when 8chan first went down?

 # 56
 >>280